 You're Not Alone with Your Complex Emotions

 Our hearts at PlayfulLeigh Psyched are heavy.
-We promote playfulness, self-compassion, and general mental health maintenance especially for Black and marginalized people who have experienced trauma.
+We promote playfulness, self-compassion, and general mental health maintenance especially for Black and people of the global majority who have experienced trauma.
 It is not lost on us that continually watching people be brutalized and murdered on camera is traumatic.

 The world was and is experiencing a pandemic and struggling through the emotional, social, physical, and financial effects of a virus that has been deadly for nearly 400K people globally, to date.
 Then, in a very short period of time, the murders of three Black Americans went viral each with their own trail of injustice.
 This put America's systemic racism under a microscope for the world to see.